tenchi-security/zanshin-cli/README.md

 #### `zanshin organization scan-target-groups delete`

-Deletes the scan target group of the organization.
+Delete a specific scan target group from an organization.

 **Usage**: